How To Use A Colon Or Semicolon Correctly Every Time

 You know what you have to do: study more.

 Joe finally got what he deserved: a long-overdue pay rise.

 Never forget the old adage: the harder you work, the luckier you get.

 The prime minister failed in his campaign promise: narrowing the gap between rich and poor.

 My dad always said: “Work hard.
 Always be honest.
 Be punctual.”

-As you can see in the last example, you can use two or more sentences after a colon.
+As you can see in the last example, you can use two or more sentences afterward.
 It is especially practical for quotations.

-There is no doubt that the em or long dash is a favourite punctuation mark for a lot of writers.
+There is no doubt that the em or long dash is a favorite punctuation mark for a lot of writers.

-It can—depending on the context—add emphasis, information, bring focus, or replace commas, colons and set off parenthetical information in brackets.
+It can—depending on the context—add emphasis, information, bring focus, or replace commas and set off parenthetical information in brackets.